Due to Covid-19 students should refer to the module Blackboard pages for assessment details

 |Assessment Type||Assessment length / details||Proportion|

-1. Define social psychology and understand the research methods used in social psychology.
+1. Show awareness of thevaried ways for defining social psychology and understand the research methods used in social psychology.

-2. Demonstrate broad knowledge and understanding of key topics in social psychology.
+2. Demonstrate a broad knowledge and understanding of key topics in social psychologyand their limitations.

 3. Relate and contrast social psychological theories and approaches to the real world.